(excerpts from Love at First Fight: 52 Story-Based Meditations for Married Couples)

 Here’s the thing I didn’t realize.
 If you study the entire vow sentence, what you’re really agreeing to is to have and to hold in all of these situations.
 Having and holding in health is pretty easy, but…in sickness?
 Holding?
 Really?

 It was around our second or third Valentine’s Day as a married couple.
-We went to a little Italian restaurant with sponge-painted walls–which gives you an idea of how fancy the place wasn’t and how much money we didn’t have.
+We went to a little Italian restaurant with sponge-painted walls–which gives you an idea of how fancy the place wasn’t.
+And it also showed how much money we didn’t have.
 Dena ordered the cheapest thing on the menu; so cheap, in fact, that it contained traces of salmonella (which I believe goes best with a red wine).
 Our romantic evening ended with Dena’s head in what the Italian call a gabinetto.
 Turns out that my job that night was “to have and to hold” her hair back while she called Ralph on the porcelain phone.

 To be honest, Carey has had to lean into this part of our vows more than I would have liked.
 In our twenty-year union, I’ve been diagnosed with Hashimoto’s—an autoimmune thyroid disease–and Degenerative Disk Disease stemming from genetics and a car wreck in college (leading to neck fusion surgery).
 I’ve also dealt with two very tough pregnancies, depression, and various female issues.
 Since we are a team, he had to deal with the fallout from my problems, as well as shoulder the familial burden (physically, emotionally and financially) when I couldn’t.